hcilab/HoloLensBoxAndBlocks/README.md

 * adding more functionality to the hand, use the third number sent from *Momo* (when a fist is made) to change what the virtual prosthesis does
 * improving the pick up functionality to make it more realistic, change the collider physics as well as add haptic feedback to the controller or armband
 * add something so that cannot pick up if hand is inside a wall
-* improve the UI so that rather than using voice commands, user can select options from a window
+* improve the UI so that in addition to using voice commands the user can select options from a window using gaze and air tap
-* improve the game flow so that user can go back to start menu and change arms in the same game, also keep track of scores etc.
+* improve the game flow so that user can go back to start menu and change arms in the same game or recalibrate arm,.
+Also keep track of scores etc.
 * adding other tests to the game, so that box and blocks is only one of the options
+* allow user to make slight adjustments to the virtual limb to closer represent where an actual prosthesis would be

 ## Authors

 * **Wesley Finck** - *overall project* - [WFinck97](https://github.com/WFinck97)
+* **Aaron Tabor** - *The Falling of Momo* - [aarontabor](https://github.com/aarontabor)

 ## License